patientplatypus/professional_portfolio/src/components/pages/blogs/blogone/README.md

 ## Overview

 Index.js is where most of the action takes place including the declaration and use of the VictoryCharts components.
 I call searchnews.js to search for news item, and searchstocks.js to search for stocks.
 Articlebox.js container contains the list of the articles that are pulled up after a search, and Articleframe.js contains the actual iframe of any article that is clicked on.
 I have a few files that are marked DEPRECATED - these were investigations into other charting libraries that I then decided not to use.
 They are kept here so that I can find and reference them later if I decide that they might work well in another project.

+## Check it Out!

+This project is currently live on my blog.
+Feel free to check it out at http://www.q8z8p.com/blogone for a working demonstration!